Director, Producer, Editor, Writer

 Producer

-David Felix Sutcliffe is a Sundance and Emmy Award-winning producer committed to ambitious and justice-driven cinema.
+David Felix Sutcliffe is a Sundance and Emmy Award-winning producer dedicated to ambitious cinema that challenges colonial norms.
 David’s films have been distributed by Netflix, Hulu, POV, BBC, Canal+, screened at Sundance, Tribeca, True/False, CPH: DOX, and funded by Sundance, Ford, Facet, and Field of Vision among others.
 David’s debut feature (T)ERROR (Netflix, 2015) won a Sundance Special Jury Prize, an Emmy, and an Independent Spirit Award nomination, and was featured in The New York Times Magazine and This American Life.
 He was included in Filmmaker Magazine’s list of 25 New Faces of Independent Film, is an alum of the Sundance Creative Producing Lab and Edit Lab, a former Soros Equality Fellow and Pew Fellow, and received the IDA’s Emerging Documentary Filmmaker of the Year Award.
-David was a co-producer on Rodrigo Reyes’ 499 (Cinema Guild, 2021), a consulting producer on Stephen Maing’s CRIME + PUNISHMENT (Hulu, 2018), and is producing Daniel Chein and Mushiva’s forthcoming sci-fi documentary TIME HUNTER (Sundance-supported).
+In addition to SONGS FROM THE HOLE, recent credits include Débora Souza Silva’s FOR OUR CHILDREN (Netflix, 2024), and Sisa Bueno’s forthcoming FOR VENIDA, FOR KALIEF (Tribeca premiere, 2025).
+David was also a co-producer on Rodrigo Reyes’ 499 (Cinema Guild, 2021), a consulting producer on Stephen Maing’s CRIME + PUNISHMENT (Hulu, 2018), and is now producing Daniel Chein and Mushiva’s forthcoming sci-fi documentary TIME HUNTER (Sundance-supported).

 Executive Producers